-Little Bella has captured the hearts of our family and everyone that meets her.
-We want to share her story with all.
+Little Bella has taken the hearts of our family and everyone that meets her.
+She is our 2nd DS adoption, and we want to share her story with all.

 Saturday, February 28, 2009